anand-10-prog/anand-10-prog.github.io/index.md

 <a name="/bio"></a>
 # Bio

 I am a graduate student in the Computer Science Department at [Princeton University](https://www.princeton.edu), where I work with [Prof. Elad Hazan](https://www.ehazan.com).
 I was generously awarded the prestegious [Gordon Y.S.
 Wu Fellowship](https://gradschool.princeton.edu/financial-support/fellowships/princeton-fellowships/gordon-wu-fellowship) for incoming graduate students at Princeton University.
-My current research focuses on *efficient online non-stochastic control*, where I aim to develop new techniques for controlling dynamical systems and explore their implications for sequence-to-sequence models.
+My current research focuses on provable *LLM architecture design* via modeling language as a dynamical system.I aim to develop new techniques for learning and controlling dynamical systems and explore their implications for sequence-to-sequence models.
 I am particularly motivated by developing abstract, mathematical perspectives on learning algorithms and uncovering their connections to deeper structures in mathematics.

 Previously, I was a Pre-Doctoral Researcher at [Google Research India](https://research.google/locations/india/), working in the Advertising Sciences team under the mentorship of [Dr. Rishi Saket](https://research.google/people/107857/) and [Dr. Aravindan Raghuveer](https://research.google/people/107631/).
 My work focused on understanding the learnability of aggregate data and the privacy guarantees afforded by such aggregations.